hgupta/AsyncSES/README.md

 ### Why AsyncSES?

-If you just want to send some emails by AmazonSES, AsyncSES is not for you.
+If you just want to send some emails by Amazon SES, AsyncSES is not for you.
 Use [python-amazon-ses-api](https://github.com/pankratiev/python-amazon-ses-api) instead of AsyncSES.

 But if you intend to send large number of emails and is worried delivery all of them in time, AsyncSES is what you need.